Covered Bridge Regatta

 The Covered Bridge Regatta is a USRowing Registered Event.
 USRowing licensed referees will officiate.
 Team USRowing membership is required.
 The online USRowing waiver is required of each rower.

 The race course is accurately surveyed to 2000 meters and each lane will be completely buoyed along at least one side.
 Additional, larger buoys outside the course lanes will mark every 250 meters.
 Masters race on the last 1000 meters of the race course.
 In general, all events with more than six entries will be raced as separate events, without finals.
 Masters singles races will have heats and a final.
 Events with less than three entries will be canceled, or combined with another event.
 Teams are limited to a maximum number of entries per event (varies by event).
 Most events also have a cap for total entrants.
 Entries beyond these limits will be wait-listed.
 A tentative schedule is posted under 'Event List'.
-The race schedule will be finalized about at some point and posted under 'Heat Sheet/Draw' and on the OARowing.org website.
+The race schedule will be finalized about Sunday, April 9th and posted under 'Heat Sheet/Draw' and on the OARowing.org website.

 Events will be run on ten-minute or (probably) less centers, so efficiency is paramount to keeping the regatta on schedule.
 Boats must be launched at least 30 minutes prior to their start time and be in the staging area five minutes prior to start time.
 We will not delay an event so an athlete or boat can ‘hot seat.’
 Visiting teams are expected to rig boats and beach launch from the large grassy area next to the parking lot and concessions in the marina area.
 Only boats stored in the OAR or UO boathouses will be allowed to use the OAR dock. (see “Parking”)